 Finding the Best Places to Retire Since 2006!

-Overview: Located at 6,728 feet above sea level in the rugged mountains of northwestern Colorado, Steamboat Springs was known to the Ute Indians for its natural hot springs.
-Trappers and ranchers moved into the area in the 1800s, and for years, skiing was practically the only way in and out.
+Sitting at 6,728 feet above sea level in the rugged mountains of northwestern Colorado, the Steamboat Springs' area was first known to the Ute Native Americans for its natural hot springs.
+When trappers and ranchers arrived in the 1800s, they thought the springs sounded like a steamboat and named the little town Steamboat Springs.
+For many winters after, skiing was practically the only way in and out.

 Today, Steamboat is growing but is still remote.
-It sits at the base of Mount Werner and is a premier downhill ski destination, home to the Steamboat Ski Resort where international skiing events, including the World Cup, are held.
-Hip, casual, affluent and touristy, Steamboat draws not only elite skiers and ski bums but also vacationing families.
-Several Olympic downhillers, including Billy Kidd, reside here.
-Almost everything revolves around skiing and other winter sports, including snowshoeing and snowmobiling, but summers are busy, too, with kayakers and river rafters shooshing down the Yampa River that runs through town.
+It sits at the base of Mount Werner and is a premier downhill ski destination, famous for its champagne powder and home to the Steamboat Ski Resort where international skiing events such as the World Cup take place.
+Hip, casual, affluent and touristy, it still holds onto its cowboy roots while drawing elite skiers and ski bums as well as vacationing families.
+The town-wide annual Winter Carnival celebrates all things winter, including snowshoeing and snowmobiling, but summers are busy, too, with kayakers and river rafters shooshing down the Yampa River that runs through town.
 Hiking, camping, biking and fishing are all popular.
-Residents and visitors both enjoy the hot springs, particularly in Old Town and Strawberry Park.
+Residents and visitors alike still enjoy Steamboat's hot springs, particularly in Old Town and Strawberry Park.

-Climate: Summer are short but just about perfect with temperatures in the 70s and 80s.
-Winters are long with temperatures in the single digits, teens and 20s.
+Climate: Summers are short but just about perfect with blazing blue skies and temperatures in the 70s and 80s.
+Winters are long with whispy blue skies and temperatures in the single digits, teens and 20s.
 On average, the area receives 165 inches of snow per year.